 Student discount cannot be stacked with another discount.
 Only one discount can be apply when purchasing tickets.

 Available for ages 6 to 26 with a student ID: $6 tickets

 $10 off to those with a student ID

-TRIO Student Support Services is a program funded by the federal government to provide assistance to students who are first generation college students, have a documented disability and are considered low-income by federal standards.
+TRIO Student Support Services is a program funded by the federal government to provide assistance to students who are first generation college students, have a documented disability and/or are considered low-income by federal standards.

 The TRIO program is designed to encourage you to stay on your academic path, get good grades, graduate from LLCC with an associate degree and transfer to a four-year college or university to earn a bachelor’s degree.

 As a program participant, you will meet with the TRIO staff to identify areas where you need development and support.
 The TRIO program offers a number of student success resources from individualized assistance to group workshops.

 Vending machines offering a selection of soft drinks, fruit juices and snacks are available in the student union on the lower level of Menard Hall.
 In addition, vending machines are available in buildings throughout campus and at other LLCC locations.
 If you experience a problem with any of these machines on the Springfield campus during regular business hours, including needing a refund, please report this to the LLCC Bookstore, located on the lower level of Menard Hall.
 After 5 p.m., please report it to the LLCC Police Department in Sangamon Hall South.
 For all other locations, report the problem to a representative at the registration desk.